sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

 # Task 4: Improving your Secure Posture

+In this task, you will explore and fix the security recomendations suggested by Microsoft Defender for cloud.

 1. Search **Microsoft Defender for Cloud (1)** and Select **Microsoft Defender for Cloud (2)**.

     ![](images/defender.png "Microsoft Defender")